Mr-Filatik/go-knowledge-base/cmd/examples/arrays/README.md

 Basic rules for working with arrays:

+- An array contains the values ​​of the array, not a reference to the first element of the array;
+- The length of an array in Go is part of its type;
-- If you do not specify explicit values ??for array elements, all elements are initialized with the default value for the type (for example: 0 for int, etc.);
+- If you do not specify explicit values for array elements, all elements are initialized with the default value for the type (for example: 0 for int, etc.);
 - Array element indexing starts with the 0th element;
-- Array element values ??can be changed by accessing them by index;
+- Array element values can be changed by accessing them by index;
 - Arrays are copied and assigned by value, not by reference;
 - Arrays can only be compared if they have the same type and length.